Check your tickets! Winning Powerball ticket sold in Ohio

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]

-One person won $50,000 with four of five winning numbers and the Powerball in Saturday night’s drawing.
+In Monday night’s drawing, one person won $50,000 with four of five winning numbers and the Powerball.

 TRENDING STORIES: